Leaderboard

 3 points

-4. No longer works past what ever update introduced the memory loader.
+No longer works past what ever update introduced the memory loader.
 1.8?
 Short and sweet.
 Look at the image in the link.
 Then see the virus scan/text below that link.
 Image: Just click me for the image Scan: VirusTotal Requirements: Gmail account .Net 4.5 Download: Click me!
 If you would like to try the program out, post on this thread.
 Any feedback is GREATLY appreciated because I like to know how it is going.
 These messages have problems sending to UK numbers.
-Some of you are better off just sending to a normal e-mail linked to the phone.
+Some of you are better off just sending to a normal e-mail linked to the phone.2 points

 2 points